twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/publication-of-ven-uttamo%zh.rst

 - `Dhmma Talks by Mogok Sayadaw`_ -- Emptiness, Conditioned, and Unconditioned.
 Translation based on the recorded tapes by Ven.
 Uttamo thera, cited from https://mogokdhammatalks.blog/

-- `Eighteen Days In Solitude`_ -- Instructional Dhamma Talks in Retreat, By Venerable U Nanaransi (Ñāṇaransi ?); The translator: Ven.
+- `Eighteen Days In Solitude`_ -- Instructional Dhamma Talks in Retreat, By Venerable U Ādiccaransi; The translator: Ven.
 Uttamo thera, cited from https://oba.org.tw/viewtopic.php?f=8&t=4021&p=35450#p35449

 .. _Dhmma Talks by Mogok Sayadaw: